-Scorched Nuts 2013 is a gathering of a collaborative, creative community, largely based out of the tri-state region of Ohio, Kentucky and Indiana.
-It is built and run by its participants and volunteers.
+Scorched Nuts 2019 is a gathering of a collaborative, creative community, largely based out of the tri-state region of Ohio, Kentucky and Indiana.
+Held annually at Reclaim, a former strip-mine in Rutland Ohio, it is built and run by its participants and volunteers.

 The event embraces the 10 Principles of Burning Man and will be an interactive experience that is both everything and nothing you will expect.

 This is an all ages event.
 No one will be allowed in without a valid ID.
 Online ticket sales end May 10th, 2019.
 Please remember your ticket is revocable for violations set forth in this Survival Guide or of the 10 principles.

 Leaving No Trace

 These 10 Principles represent the touchstone values that have evolved with and shaped our community over the past several decades, connecting us to a global network of burner events and communities, each with their own regional flavor.
 Read through them here, and keep them in mind when planning your journey and while on site.
 You may even find parts to take home to your daily life, after the burn has ended.